RoseLeighton/HackableDEF/md/tmp.md

 conceptual model for designing public participation with new technologies. *Environment and Planning-Part B, 38*(3), 505.

-Greenfield, A. (2013). *Against the smart city*
+Greenfield, A. (2013). *Against the smart city*.
+The city is here for you to use Book 1.
+New York: Do Projects

 Hajer, M. (2011). *De energieke samenleving.
-Op zoek naar een sturingsfilosofie voor een schone economie.* ().
-Den Haag: Planbureau voor de Leefomgeving.
+Op zoek naar een sturingsfilosofie voor een schone economie.* Den Haag: Planbureau voor de Leefomgeving.

-Hemment, D., & Townsend, A. (2013). *Smart citizens* FutureEverything Publications.
+Hemment, D., & Townsend, A. (2013). *Smart citizens*.
+FutureEverything Publications.

 Himanen, P. (2001). *The hacker ethic*.
 New York: Random House.